mingw-io/verifiable-credentials-blockchain/README.md

 # verifiable-credentials-blockchain
-Verifiable Credentials // Blockchain // IPFS // MongoDB
+Verifiable Credentials[1] // Blockchain // IPFS // MongoDB

 * Preservation of privacy of the people, things and organisation behind the identifiers.